lennym/prototype-kit/components.md

 For example, if you have CSV data in `./data/places.csv`, this will render that data into a table.

+An optional `sort` property can be passed, which will sort the dataset by the property specified.

 ```jsx
 import React from 'react';
 import { Page, Table } from 'prototype-kit';